Guide Details

 Best Cheap Eats in Lisbon: Pastéis, Bifanas, Markets, and Tascas

-A practical Lisbon cheap-to-midrange eating guide for quick pastries, bifanas, traditional lunch rooms, and market halls that work around Baixa, Chiado, Rossio, and Cais do Sodré.
+Lisbon's cheap-to-midrange core runs on warm pastries, bifanas, traditional lunch rooms, and market halls around Baixa, Chiado, Rossio, and Cais do Sodre.

-• Casa do AlentejoCasa do Alentejo is half meal, half accidental palace visit: you walk in from Rossio and suddenly the building starts doing its own performance.
-The food leans traditional and comforting, better for a grounded lunch than a cutting-edge dinner.
-Check service times before going, because the room matters almost as much as the plate.
+• Casa do AlentejoCasa do Alentejo is half meal, half accidental palace visit: you walk in from Rossio and suddenly the building opens into Moorish Revival courtyards and grand rooms.
+The food leans traditional and comforting, with Alentejo dishes, soups, pork, cod, and regional wines.